Student Reference Guide for VA Education Benefits at KSU

 All students using VA benefits must complete and submit all required documents to the KSU School Certifying Official (SCO) before they can use benefits at KSU.
 Please refer to the VA Education Benefits Document Checklist.

-The information below pertains to ALL students using GI Bill benefits:
+The information below pertains to ALL students using VA education benefits:

 The VA requires that we only certify classes that are applicable to your degree.
 This means we cannot certify: